-- Persons displaced as the result of a government-declared natural disaster - Persons displaced as the result of governmental action. - Survivors under VAWA Reauthorization Act of 2022 - Victims under witness protection programs a.
-A Natural disaster that has been so declared by a local, state, or federal government entity (fire, flood, earthquake, etc.) verification to be provided by:
+- Persons displaced as the result of a government-declared natural disaster - Persons displaced as the result of governmental action. - Survivors under VAWA Reauthorization Act of 2022 - Victims under witness protection programs

 Referrals must be made in writing, on financial institution letterhead or governmental letterhead, and signed by the requesting official and his or her immediate supervisor.
 Eligibility, including background checks, will be confirmed for all members.